lwang051/FTP-Client/README.md

 8. Type “quit” to quit the ftp client.

 **Note:**
-1. Long waiting for commands may lead to disconnection.
+1. Long-waiting for commands may lead to disconnection.
-2. The file to be uploaded should be in the current directory. e.g. if the file is “lingbo.txt”:
+2. The file to upload should be in the current directory.

+	e.g. if the file is “lingbo.txt”:
-	1) In Eclipse, put it here: /FTPClient/lingbo.txt.
+	1) In Eclipse, put it here in the project: /FTPClient/lingbo.txt.
 	2) In terminal, put it in the current directory.

 **TODO:**